 New York, NY 10016

 Only the applicants who have been accepted in the program will be contacted.
-A confirmation letter will be sent to them and their principal by May 26.
+A confirmation letter will be sent to them and their principal by the week following the application deadline.

 - Do not e-mail us photos.
 We may not be able to open the files.